-This section details the approach that is applied when modelling scenarios with a high uptake of NEM-connected electrolysis.
+This section details the approach that is applied when modelling scenarios with NEM-connected electrolysis.

-2.5.1 Overview of hydrogen modelling
+Overview of hydrogen modelling

 For the ISP, AEMO considers the electrolysis of water powered by electricity as the hydrogen production technology.
 The commercial-scale production of hydrogen from grid-connected electrolysers would increase electricity demand on the NEM.
-That would require a significant expansion of generation, and hence it has the potential to have a significant impact on Australia's electricity system.
+That would require a significant development of generation, and hence it has the potential to have a significant impact on Australia's electricity system.
 There is also potential for development of off-grid hydrogen projects, which may complement grid-connected facilities - the development uncertainty is a key driver for alternative hydrogen futures considered with AEMO's scenario collection.
+The capacity outlook model models onlycovers all REZ-based electrolysers, but excludes those geographically located outside of REZs.
+Further information is included in the assumed on-grid proportion of hydrogen developmentsIASR.